burns-vaughan/azure-network-protocols/README.md

 Step 6: Observe RDP traffic<br>

 <h3>1.
 Create 2 virtual machines in Microsoft Azure</h3>
 The first step is to create 2 virtual machines in Azure.
-If you've never created a virtual machine in Azure before refer to <a href="https://github.com/burns-vaughan/virtual-machine-azure">this project</a> I did that shows detailed step by step instructions how to do it.<br><br> Otherwise, refer to the steps below.
+If you've never created a virtual machine in Azure before refer to <a href="https://github.com/burns-vaughan/virtual-machine-azure">this project</a> I did that shows detailed step by step instructions how to do it.<br><br> Otherwise, refer to the steps below.<br><br>

 One VM should be running on Windows 10.
 The other should running on Linux Ubuntu.
 Ensure they are using the same virtual network.
 A virtual network will be created by default when you create your first VM either the Windows or Ubuntu virtual machine.
 By default it will create a new virtual network.